North East Link: Concept B

-"An upgrading of selected roads in the area including, for example, the duplication of Fitzsimons Lane Bridge, to facilitate both the local and circumferential traffic."

-The key roads to be developed were Fitzsimons Lane, Main Road, Wattle Tree Road, Ryans Road and, to the south, Williamsons Road, Reynolds Road (Templestowe), Andersons Creek Road and Springvale Road.
+Concept B proposed widening existing arterial roads in the area.
+These were Fitzsimons Lane, Main Road, Wattle Tree Road, Ryans Road, Williamsons Road, Reynolds Road (Templestowe), Andersons Creek Road and Springvale Road.
+Widening the existing bridge over the Yarra River was also part of the plan.

 Concept C

-"A new arterial road connection, utilising some existing road reservations, but requiring a new crossing over the Yarra Valley."
+Concept C proposed a new arterial road, utilising some existing road reservations, but requiring a new crossing over the Yarra Valley.

-The connection was to go east from Greensborough along Allandale Road (three alternatives) to Reynolds Road (Eltham), south following the transmission lines to a new bridge at Target Road, along Andersons Creek Road or Mullum Mullum Valley and then along Reynolds Road (Templestowe) and Springvale Road.
+The road was to go east from Greensborough along Allendale Road to Reynolds Road (Eltham), south following the transmission lines to a new bridge at Target Road, along Andersons Creek Road or Mullum Mullum Valley and then along Reynolds Road (Templestowe) and Springvale Road.

 Concept D

-"A new freeway reservation to link the F5 at Diamond Creek to the Scoresby Freeway at Ringwood."
+Concept D proposed new freeway to link the F5 at Diamond Creek to the Scoresby Freeway at Ringwood.

-These routes from went east from Greensborough and then south, either along Reynolds Road to a bridge at Target Road or "East of Research" to a bridge at Alexander Road.
-South of the river, routes along either Mullum Mullum Valley, or the ridge to the east, connected to the proposed Eastern Freeway extension near Quarry Road or Glenvale Road.
+These routes from went east from Greensborough and then south, either along Reynolds Road to a bridge at Target Road or east of Research to a bridge at Alexander Road.
+South of the Yarra River, routes along either the Mullum Mullum Valley or the ridge to the east, connected to the proposed Eastern Freeway extension near Quarry Road or Glenvale Road.

 Bridges would cross at Diamond Creek Road, Ryans Road, Allandale Road, Main Road, Mt Pleasant Road, Heidelberg-Warrandyte Road, Reynolds Road, Tindalls Road, Park Road, Heads Road, Huggins Road, Deep Creek Road and Whitehorse Road.

-2002–2007: Bracks Government and Eddington Report
+2007 Eddington Report

-In 2002, prior to the state election, Transport Minister Peter Batchelor and local ALP state member Craig Langdon promised to Banyule Town Hall that the North East Link would not be built.
+Despite repeated assurances from state governments, planning for roads or freeways between the Metropolitan Ring Road and Eastern Freeway continued.
+In 1999, a map was leaked from VicRoads showing proposals for two of the earlier concepts.
+Despite this information, in 2002 Transport Minister Peter Batchelor and local ALP state member Craig Langdon publicly promised that the North East Link would not be built.

 In 2007, the Eddington Report by Sir Rod Eddington was released, recommending the development of a North East Link.